wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 states of a serverless execution.
 As in previous snapshotting approaches, snapshots are generated and stored to persistent storage as file objects.
-Metadata such as OS internal states are stored separately as metadata, and needs to be restored after loading the snapshot image (although the paper does not discuss why this is necessary).
+Metadata such as OS internal states are stored separately as metadata, and needs to be restored after loading the snapshot image (maybe because they are location dependent, and hence pointer values should not be taken literally).
 Later instances of the VMM can simply map the file into its own address space with mmap(), and then work on this snapshot as its main memory image.